Sponsored link

 JEREMIAH CHIU AND MARTA SOFIA HONER AT JOE HENDERSON LAB, JANUARY 25

-LA-based duo of synthesizer player Jeremiah Chiu and violist Marta Sofia Honer, who record for the International Anthem label, merge acoustic and electronic sounds, blending the different audio shades that exist between the viola and modular synthesizer through improvisation, feel, and on-the-fly expression.
-This live sampling in the moment can be spectacular, featuring overlapping and spontaneous compositions seamlessly outpouring from this duo, hailing from Chicago’s improvisational and experimental music scene.
-Performing an early and late set in a venue built for spontaneity, it should be a night filled with electronic quirk and ambient hum.
+LA-based duo of synthesizer player Jeremiah Chiu and violist Marta Sofia Honer, who record for the International Anthem label, merge acoustic and electronic sounds, blending the different audio shades that exist in the interplay of the stringed and the modular, through improvisation, feel, and on-the-fly expression.
+This live sampling-in-the-moment can be spectacular, featuring overlapping and spontaneous compositions seamlessly outpouring.
+(The two originally hail from Chicago’s lively improvisational and experimental music scene, so they know.)
+Performing an early and late set in a venue built for spontaneity, they’ll provide a night filled with electronic quirk and ambient hum.

 Grab tickets here.